surentharp/onedrive-browser/Readme.md

-When you click the "List files from Google Drive" button in the index page, it will redirect to the drive listing page.
+When you click the "List files from OneDrive" button in the index page, it will redirect to the drive listing page.

 Index Page:
 <p align="center">